ENVIRONMENTALLY-FRIENDLY ENGINE

 Fig.3 Radicals in Fuel Spray Combustion

-The ignition method, in which a small amount of liquid fuel is injected into a premixed gas (gas in which fuel and air are premixed) and used as the ignition source, is called the micropilot method and is often used in gas engines.
-This method is more complicated than ignition by a spark plug used in a gasoline engine, because of the additional processes of liquid fuel atomization/evaporation and two-fuel mixture of liquid and gas fuel.
+The ignition method, in which a small amount of liquid fuel is injected into a premixed gas (fuel-and-air-premixed gas) and used as the ignition source, is called the micro pilot method and is often used in gas engines.
+This method is more complicated than ignition by a spark plug used in a gasoline engine because of the additional processes of liquid fuel atomization/evaporation and two-fuel mixture of liquid and gas fuel.
 This phenomenon is still unclear.
-Unlike diesel spray combustion, which ignites and burns during the fuel injection period, the minutely injected fuel moves while diffusing and mixing in the cylinder between the end of injection and ignition.
-For this reason, the behavior of the fine fuel spray is important, and we are investigating the relationship with the ignition process.
+Unlike diesel spray combustion, which ignites and burns during the fuel injection time, the minutely injected fuel moves while diffusing and mixing in the cylinder between the end of injection and ignition.
+For this reason, the behavior of the minute fuel spray is crucial, and we are investigating the relationship with the ignition process.

 Fig.4 Conceptual Diagram of 1-D Fuel Injection Model